Rexursive®

 IMAP IDLE support is also dubious.
 One would expect that there would be a setting where if the server closes the connection, the phone opens it again and executes IDLE to wait for new mail.
 Not so.
 One can pick the poll period for IMAP mail, which does execute IDLE, but if the connection gets closed by the server, the client will not attempt to open it and IDLE again.
 This is not real push e-mail.
 In practice, there could be many minutes before the mail ready on the IMAP server is picked up by the phone.

 Strangely enough, e-mail application doesn't start automatically on reboot, even when polling is configured.
 This means that if you reboot the phone, you need to open e-mail once to get it to poll for e-mail again.
 Doesn't make any sense to me.
+This was fixed, see below in Updates.

 I also encountered some problems with the web browser.
 Nothing major and I'm sure things can get fixed up on that front easily.